Labor secretary nominee addresses conflicts of interest

 Instead, the government appears to be allowing Puzder to use an alternate route of insulating himself from his holdings by converting them into “non-conflicting assets” approved by ethics officials, such as government bonds or diversified mutual funds.

-Puzder said he was due a promised 2016 bonus, which he estimated in his disclosure to be worth between $1 million and $5 million, and said he hoped it would be paid "before I assume the duties of the position of secretary."
+Puzder said he was due a promised 2016 bonus, which he estimated in his disclosure to be worth between $1 million and $5 million, and hoped it would be paid “before I assume the duties of the position of secretary.”
 But Puzder said he would forfeit that bonus if his company did not pay it to him before he took office.
+Similarly, Puzder said he was owed between $250,000 and $500,000 in promised housing relocation benefits but said he would forfeit those payments if they did not arrive before he officially joined Trump’s Cabinet.

 Puzder’s agreement indicated that he sought extra time to sell off some of his assets and that government ethics officials gave him only cautious allowances to do so.
 Puzder said he expected to be able to sell more than 200 stocks, bonds and mutual fund holdings within 90 days but warned that more than a dozen other investment funds with multiple underlying assets could take longer to sell.